BrettBukowski/brettbukowski.com/views/resume.md

 #### RightNow Technologies (Acquired by Oracle, 2012) - Bozeman, MT
 Web Developer

 I'm a member on a team that builds a web platform powering many big-time customer support websites.
-This product is a hosted, PHP-based application framework that provides a rich set of default features aimed at support users that's designed to work well for most businesses from the start.
+This product is a hosted, PHP-based application framework that provides a rich set of UI widgets for building support features; it's designed to work well for most businesses out-of-the-box.
 But the developer framework provides a great deal of APIs so that businesses can customize the support experience they provide to better suit specific business needs or user goals.

 **Overview**

-* I have experience building developer-facing framework APIs in PHP and JavaScript.
+* Built developer-facing framework APIs in PHP and JavaScript.
-* I've also built a number of enduser-facing features comprised of PHP, JavaScript, and CSS components.
+* Made enduser-facing features comprised of PHP, JavaScript, and CSS components.
-* I help instruct customers / platform developers via an online forum.
+* Communicated with customers and platform developers via web forums.
-* I'm a 4-time RightNow-Oracle development hackathon winner (1 solo, 3 team)
+* 4-time RightNow-Oracle development hackathon winner (1 solo, 3 team).
-* I've given talks at multiple developer conferences (2010 & 2011 RightNow Developers Conference) as well as several talks internal to the organization.
+* Gave multiple talks at developer conferences (2010 & 2011 RightNow Developers Conference) and several talks internal to the organization.

 2007